 All arriving passengers need to complete a "Passenger Locator Form" 48 hours prior to arrival and follow Greek government instructions.

 Italy.
-Italy reopened to charters beginning 3 June.
 Travelers from EU countries can enter Italy without going into a two-week quarantine.
-Bars and restaurants reopened May 18 with social distancing restrictions.
+Bars and restaurants are open with social distancing restrictions.

 Monaco.
 Monaco clamped down hard on Coronavirus very early and has had almost zero cases since April.
 The principality and its famous port Hercules are beginning to reopen, with strict social distancing regulations.